LeoWhite555/LeoWhite555/README.md

 * Full Stack Developer |DataBase Knowledge | Network Knowledge *
 Passionate about programming, database development and networks.

-👨‍💻 As an Software Engineer, I'm constantly learning and exploring new technologies to improve my skills.
+👨‍💻 As a Software Engineer, I'm constantly learning and exploring new technologies to improve my skills.

 💬 Ask me about my experience with Java, Python and C#.